Sthefany Gutiérrez

 Sthefany Yoharlis Gutiérrez Gutiérrez (born 10 January 1999) is a Venezuelan actress, model and beauty pageant titleholder who was crowned Miss Venezuela 2017.
-She represented the state of Delta Amacuro at the pageant and represented Venezuela at the Miss Universe 2018 competition where she placed as the 2nd Runner-Up.
+She represented the state of Delta Amacuro at the pageant and represented Venezuela at the Miss Universe 2018 competition where she placed as the second runner-up.

 Life and career

 Early life

 Gutiérrez was born in Simón Bolívar Municipality, Anzoátegui.
 She is the eldest of the two children of Yohan Ricardo Gutiérrez Pardo, who is a native of Colombia and Yadinis Carolina Gutiérrez, from Barcelona, Venezuela.
 She has a brother, Camilo Andrew.
 She studied Law at Santa María University in Caracas.

 In January 2024, she became engaged to businessman Jorge Alfredo Silva Cardona, at the Estadio Polideportivo de Pueblo Nuevo.
 They were married on July 13 of that year, on Margarita Island.
-On September 26 of that same year, she announced her pregnancy; On September 28, they revealed that they were expecting a boy and on December 22, Jorge André was born.
+On September 26 of that same year, she announced her pregnancy; On September 28, they revealed that they were expecting a boy and on December 22, her child was born.